Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 The duplicate’s AC equals 10 + your Dexterity modifier.
 If an attack hits a duplicate, the duplicate is destroyed.
 A duplicate can be destroyed only by an attack that hits it.
 It ignores all other damage and effects.
 Your invisibility ends early if the duplicate is destroyed.

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a Short or Long Rest.

 # Level 9: Artful Maneuvers
 You can take the Dodge action as a bonus action.
 You can use this feature a number of times equal to your Dexterity modifier, and you regain all expended uses when you finish a short rest.

 # Level 13: Swift Strike
-Once per turn, after you make an Opportunity Attack, you can immediately make another Opportunity Attack of the light property with a different weapon you're holding that has the light property, as part of the same reaction.
+Once per turn, after you make an Opportunity Attack, you can immediately make another Opportunity Attack of the light property with a different weapon you're holding that is either a Dagger, a Light Hammer, a Sickle, or a Scimitar, as part of the same reaction.

 # Level 17: Dance Master
 After a creature misses you with a melee attack, you can use your reaction to make an Opportunity Attack against that creature.